 Jim Croce: So Many Songs, So Little Time

-Another tragic plane crash shortened a career that had full-blown potential.
+A tragic plane crash shortened the career of a Philadelphia native who had full-blown potential.

-Three prominent plane crashes come to mind, involving rock musicians who had not yet reached the prime of their musical powers, are stitched into the rock fabric of…what could have been?
+Three prominent plane crashes involving rock musicians who had not yet reached the prime of their musical might are stitched into the rock ‘n’ roll fabric of…what could have been.

 You might remember the Lynyrd Skynyrd crash of October 1977 in Gillsburg, MS, that took the lives of six band members and associates.
 There were 20 survivors.
 Among the dead was lead singer and songwriter Ronnie Van Zant, one of the great ones.

-Tucked in between those two is a lesser-known crash (details soon), but the void it left in rock’s eternal playlist is just as significant.
-In just two short years, Jim Croce left a treasured collection of original songs that pointed him skyward to the likelihood of dozens of more classics.
-Croce’s plane crashed on September 20, 1973.
+Tucked in between those two is another plane crash (details soon) that left a significant void in rock ‘n’ roll’s eternal playlist.
+In just two short years, Jim Croce created a treasure trove of original songs that pointed him skyward to the likelihood of dozens of more classics to come.

 Philadelphia Roots

 The duo released two albums in the sixties, Facets (1966) and Jim & Ingrid Croce (1969).
 Both failed to chart.
 A discouraged Croce began taking odd jobs and moving around the country.
-He came back to Philadelphia in the early 1970s and reacquainted himself with music by writing soundtracks to ads on Philly’s R&B radio station WHAT.
+He came back to Philadelphia to reacquaint himself with music by writing soundtracks to ads on Philly’s R&B radio station WHAT.

 Here is Croce performing his popular song, “You Don’t Mess Around With Jim” on the Dick Cavett Show on September 20, 1972 (right, exactly one year before the crash), three and a half minutes long, published by upperdarbybill via YouTube:

-Croce hit his stride in the early seventies with his next (and, sadly, last) three albums ( the last released posthumously): You Don’t Mess Around With Jim (1972), Life and Times (1973) and I Got a Name (1973).
-More than melodically pleasing, Croce’s lyrics displayed a genuine sense of humor and real down-to-earth storytelling of heroes and villains and healing broken hearts.
+Croce hit his stride in the early seventies by recording three memorable albums ( the last released posthumously): You Don’t Mess Around With Jim (1972), Life and Times (1973) and I Got a Name (1973).
+Aside from being melodically pleasing, Croce’s lyrics displayed a genuine sense of humor and real down-to-earth storytelling of heroes and villains and healing broken hearts.

 And the songs!
 Along with the aforementioned “Operator” and “You Don’t Mess Around With Jim,” these songs still get regular play on the radio and streaming services: “Time In a Bottle,” “Bad, Bad Leroy Brown,” “I’ll Have To Say I Love You In a Song,” “I Got a Name” and “Working At the Carwash Blues.”